 A tiny settlement of wooden structures next to a run-down gas station where a few families are living is where we turn to buy frozen burrito’s and potatoes.
-Two dogs come running to us, trying to chase us away from the only store we came upon this day.
+Two dogs come running, trying to chase people away from the only store I came upon this day.

 A wondrous America

 The route through the desert, around Joshua Tree, right in the heart of the Mojave is one of a great beauty.
 Of oddity too.
 Countless numbers of shoes are dangling from abandoned gas stations or somewhere what has become a pair-of-shoes-artwork.
 Cycling through Ehrenberg is another eerie experience.
 This little town feels depressing and poor.
 As if people arrived here in an old Recreation Vehicle where the tires went flat, and never left.
 There are no thrift stores, only yard sales along the road.
 The sheriff is stationed in a long wooden trailer, just like all the people out here.
 Trailers surrounded by fences, with people mostly being inside.
 Homeless guys are walking towards the highway, a pit-bull faithfully following their gaits.
 To come here was over a road between agricultural fields, a road flat as the Netherlands and with nothing to hide behind for peeing.
 I decide to cycle further on sandy roads next to canals designed for watering the fields.